sjames40/adversarial-purification-for-MRI/README.md

 pip install -r requirements.txt

 3 Usage Download the dataset from Dropbox: Data avaliable on **https://www.dropbox.com/scl/fi/801dxovhbkp2bkl2krz5x/NEW_KSPACE.zip?rlkey=4u3b32f6c4pfujsv3kp7z5bdk&st=hwe9thrv&dl=0**

-Open and run the self_guided_DIP.ipynb Jupyter notebook to train and evaluate the model on image restoration tasks.
+Open and run the adv_purification.py to have the purification result for the initial stage and evaluate the model on image restoration tasks based on the pretrained MoDL model and run th test case result.

+The pretraind MoDL is also on the dropbox.

 Directory Structure
 models/: Contains model architecture code which have the DIDN network and the score based MRI model network autoattack/: Implementation of the auto attack algorithom.